-The CLG legal structure is an incorporated company structure, which means that a CLG will be a separate legal entity from the people involved in its running, and its members will have limited liability.
+The CLG legal structure is an incorporated company structure, which means that a CLG will be a separate legal entity from its members and the people involved in its running.
+Its members will have limited liability.
 Being a separate legal entity means that the company has legal capacity in its own right.

-As with most legal structures, legal obligations attach to CLGs.
-These obligations include requirements to prepare certain reports and notify the regulator of certain changes, and requirements to hold members' meetings.
+Legal obligations that attach to CLGs include requirements to prepare certain reports and notify the regulator of certain changes, and requirements to hold members' meetings.
 Directors and officers of CLGs also have separate duties and obligations.